CMSgov/ab2d-website/_pages/claims-data-details.md

 The Last Updated field is a metadata field reflecting the last time the claim object was refreshed.
 For example, the Last Updated field will change after a claim object’s status changes (e.g., from active to canceled).
 It shows when AB2D received a change, not when the change was actually made and submitted to Medicare.

 - Format: ISO datetime with a timezone
-- Location: Found in claims metadata (eob.meta.lastUpdated)
+- Location: found in claims metadata (eob.meta.lastUpdated)
 - URL: [http://hl7.org/fhir/R4/resource-definitions.html#Meta.lastUpdated](http://hl7.org/fhir/R4/resource-definitions.html#Meta.lastUpdated)

 For more information: